ranebhushan/visual_tracking/README.md

 source devel/setup.bash
 ```

-Launch the simulation environment using the following command:
+Launch the Gazebo simulation environment using the following command:

 ```
 roslaunch obj_tracking spawn_robot_and_obj.launch
 ```
 > Note: Sometimes, the simulation environment remains paused for some initial number of seconds and once it's normal, the robot moves to it's home position.

-Once the simulation environemtn is active, launch the object tracking control node using the following command:
+Once the simulation environment is active, launch the object tracking control node using the following command:

 ```
 rosrun obj_tracking node_obj_tracking.py